ChrisLaha/blocknet/README.md

 #### Now open a new terminal or git bash window.
 * Navigate to your blockchain-tools folder and type the following command and replace "SEALER_TWO_ADDRESS" with the public key for node2.
 Also replace the "enode://SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303" portion with the enode address you saved in the last step.
 * ./geth --datadir node2 --unlock "SEALER_TWO_ADDRESS" --mine --port 30304 --bootnodes "enode://SEALER_ONE_ENODE_ADDRESS@127.0.0.1:30303" --ipcdisable --allow-insecure-unlock
-#### If you entered a password earlier in geth then type that now and press enter.
-If you chose not to enter one, just click enter to run the node.
+#### Enter your password from node1 to run the node.
 (You will not see any text appear when typing in your password)
 ---
 6. Now we can open your MyCrypto desktop app.
 * Open MyCrypto app and click "Change Network" at the bottom left.